-gdsobj An object of class SeqVarIterator from the package SeqVarTools, or an object of class GenotypeIterator from the package GWASTools, containing the genotype data for the variants and samples to be used for the analysis. pcs A matrix of principal components (PCs) to be used for ancestry adjustment.
+gdsobj An object of class SeqVarIterator from the package SeqVarTools, or an obgenotype data for the variants and samples to be used for the analysis.

+$ject\ of\ class\ Genotype \textbf{Iterator}\ from\ the\ package\ \textbf{GWASTools}, containing\ the$ pcs A matrix of principal components (PCs) to be used for ancestry adjustment.

 Each column represents a PC, and each row represents an individual.
-IDs for each individual must be set as the row names of the matrix. scale A character string taking the values 'overall', 'variant', or 'none' indicating how genotype values should be standardized.
-This should be set to 'overall' (the default) in order to do a PC-Relate analysis; see 'Details' for more information. ibd.probs Logical indicator of whether pairwise IBD sharing probabilities (k0, k1, k2) should be estimated; the default is TRUE. sample.inc lude A vector of IDs for samples to include in the analysis.
-If NULL, all samples in gdsobj are included. training.s et An optional vector of IDs identifying which samples to use for estimation of the ancestry effect when estimating individual-specific allele frequencies.
+IDs for each individual must be set as the row names of the matrix.

+scale A character string taking the values 'overall', 'variant', or 'none' indicating how genotype values should be standardized.
+This should be set to 'overall' (the default) in order to do a PC-Relate analysis; see 'Details' for more information.

+ibd.probs Logical indicator of whether pairwise IBD sharing probabilities (k0, k1, k2)

+should be estimated; the default is TRUE.

+sample.include A vector of IDs for samples to include in the analysis.
+If NULL, all samples in gdsobj are included.

+training.set An optional vector of IDs identifying which samples to use for estimation of the ancestry effect when estimating individual-specific allele frequencies.
 If NULL, all samples in sample.include are used.
+See 'Details' for more information.

+sample.block.size

-See 'Details' for more information. sample.blo ck.size The number of individuals to read-in/analyze at once; the default value is 5000.
-See 'Details' for more information. maf.thresh Minor allele frequency threshold; if an individual's estimated individual-specific minor allele frequency at a SNP is less than this value, that individual will either have that SNP excluded from the analysis or have their estimated individual-specific minor allele frequency truncated to this value, depending on maf.bound.method.
-The default value is 0.01. maf.bound.
+The number of individuals to read-in/analyze at once; the default value is 5000.

+See 'Details' for more information.

+maf. thresh Minor allele frequency threshold; if an individual's estimated individual-specific minor allele frequency at a SNP is less than this value, that indivdiual will either have that SNP excluded from the analysis or have their estimated indivdiualmaf.bound.method

+$specific \ minor \ allele \ frequency \ truncated \ to \ this \ value, \ depending \ on \ maf. \ bound. \ method.$ set to maf. thresh.

+The default value is 0.01.

 How individual-specific minor allele frequency estimates less that maf.thresh are handled.
-When set to 'filter' (default), SNPs for which an individual's es- timated individual-specific minor allele frequency are below maf.thresh are excluded from the analysis for that individual.
-When set to 'truncate', estimated individual-specific minor allele frequencies below maf.thresh have their value set to maf.thresh. small.samp Logical indicator of whether to implement a small sample correction.
-The de- fault is TRUE, but must be set to FALSE if sample.block.size is less than the number of samples or if scale is 'none'.
+When set to 'filter' (default), SNPs for which an individual's estimated individual-specific minor allele frequency are below maf.thresh are excluded from the analysis for that individual.
+When set to 'truncate', estimated individual-specific minor allele frequencies below maf.thresh have their value small.samp.correct

+Logical indicator of whether to implement a small sample correction.
+The default is TRUE, but must be set to FALSE if sample.block.size is less than the provided, the default back-end returned by bpparam will be used.

+$number\ of\ samples\ or\ if\ scale\ is\ \verb'none'.$

 BPPARAM A BiocParallelParam object to process blocks of variants in parallel.
-If not provided, the default back-end returned by bpparam will be used. verbose Logical indicator of whether updates from the function should be printed to the console; the default is TRUE. betaobj sample.inc Outut of calcISAFBeta. lude.block1 A vector of IDs for samples to include in block 1. sample.inc lude.block2 A vector of IDs for samples to include in block 2. kinBtwn Output of pcrelateSampBlock. kinSelf Output of pcrelateSampBlock.
+If not verbose Logical indicator of whether updates from the function should be printed to the betaobj Outut of calcISAFBeta.

+sample.include.block1

+A vector of IDs for samples to include in block 1.

+sample.include.block2

+A vector of IDs for samples to include in block 2.

+kinBtwn Output of pcrelateSampBlock. kinSelf Output of pcrelateSampBlock.